Hannah Morgan: Social Media Job Search Expert

 With over 10 years of experience working in human resources and outplacement, as well as in a One-Stop Career Center, Hannah’s knowledge of job search and passion for the subject, have helped thousands of job seekers feel more pro-active and productive about their search.

 Hannah is a featured contributor to US News and World Report and has been quoted in numerous publications including: USA Today, Huffington Post, Money Magazine, The Muse, Business Insider, LifeHacker, and Monster.
 Her site and Twitter handle have been listed as top resources for job seekers and careerists to follow.

-To keep current with the latest trends, including using social media for job search, follow Hannah on Twitter (@careersherpa), Facebook (Career Sherpa), and Google Plus.
+To keep current with the latest trends, including using social media for job search, follow Hannah on Twitter (@careersherpa) and Facebook (Career Sherpa).
 Visit Careersherpa.net to read regularly updated posts on topics related to job search, online visibility, and social media strategies.

 Articles by Hannah Morgan

 - Optimize Your Personal Facebook Profile: A NEW Resume